Alien (franchise): Video games

 In 2006, Sega made a deal with Fox Licensing to release two Alien video games for sixth generation consoles.
 The first was Aliens: Colonial Marines, a first-person shooter by Gearbox Software that was released in 2013 for the Xbox 360, PlayStation 3 and Windows.
 The game is set between Aliens and Alien 3, following a group of marines sent to investigate the Sulaco who wound up crash-landing on LV-426.

 The second was Alien: Isolation, a survival-horror game by Creative Assembly that follows Ripley's daughter, Amanda, who is stranded aboard an Alien-infested space station.
 The game experienced a long development cycle, with it finally being released in late 2014 for seventh generation consoles.
 During the prolonged development of Alien: Isolation, Sega also released a Nintendo DS game Aliens Infestation in 2011.
 Furthermore, a spin-off featuring Amanda Ripley called Alien: Blackout was released for mobile devices in 2019.

+Aliens: Dark Descent, a real-time strategy game developed by Tindalos Interactive in collaboration with Disney's 20th Century Games and published by Focus Entertainment was announced during the Summer Game Fest in June 2022 and was released on June 20, 2023.
+The Dark Descent story is set 19 years after the events of the original trilogy films.
+It received generally positive reviews from critics.

+On October 7, 2024, the 10 year anniversary of the aforementioned Alien: Isolation's release, Sega and Creative Assembly announced that a sequel to Alien: Isolation was in early development.

+On December 19, 2024, Survios developed and published Alien: Rogue Incursion, a virtual reality game.
+On September 30, 2025, the Evolved Edition was released as a non-VR version of the game.
+Alien: Rogue Incursion is the first of a two-part story, with a second game in development.